wb-driver/DRIVER2.0/faqs.md

 ### What is the operating system on which the database server is hosted?
 The operating system on all the machines is Ubuntu 18.04 (Linux).

-### What database is used within DRIVER?
+### What database is used within DRIVER2.0?
-DRIVER uses PostgreSQL with the PostGIS extension.
+DRIVER2.0 uses PostgreSQL with the PostGIS extension.

 ### What is the main language/framework used to build this system?
-DRIVER uses JavaScript, Python, HTML, CSS, and a small amount of Java and R. The front-end UI of the app uses the Angular v8.1.x framework and the back-end uses the Django web framework.
+DRIVER2.0 uses JavaScript, Python, HTML, CSS, and a small amount of Java and R. The front-end UI of the app uses the Angular v8.1.x framework and the back-end uses the Django web framework.

-### What is the client-side technology used by DRIVER?
+### What is the client-side technology used by DRIVER2.0?
 HTML5 (consumed in any modern web browser) and a native Android, iOS app.

-### What set of basemaps does DRIVER use?
+### What set of basemaps does DRIVER2.0 use?
 The basemaps are using Carto.
 You should see requests to map tiles similar to `https://cartodb-basemaps-b.global.ssl.fastly.net/light_all/5/12/16.png` in your network tab.

-### Does DRIVER have links to or interfaces with other systems?
+### Does DRIVER2.0 have links to or interfaces with other systems?
-DRIVER gathers crash records from its companion Android application, which runs on users' Android smartphones.
+DRIVER2.0 gathers crash records from its companion Android application, which runs on users' Android smartphones.
 It also interfaces with OpenWeatherMap, which is an API that provides weather information for the crash records.
 It pull street information from Open Street Map extracts from GeoFabrik.
 Pickpoint.io is used for geocoding and reverse geocoding.
-DRIVER grabs street-level images from Mapillary to display to the user.
-DRIVER uses a basemap tile service from Carto.
+DRIVER2.0 grabs street-level images from Mapillary to display to the user.
+DRIVER2.0 uses a basemap tile service from Carto.

-### Does DRIVER have News Feeds or Widgets (e.g. RSS, Twitter, Atom, etc.)?
+### Does DRIVER2.0 have News Feeds or Widgets (e.g. RSS, Twitter, Atom, etc.)?
 No, there isn't any news feed integration.

-### Does DRIVER have any type of authentication or access control mechanisms that will be present when the site is live and in production?
+### Does DRIVER2.0 have any type of authentication or access control mechanisms that will be present when the site is live and in production?
 The site requires authentication to use.
 It offers two methods of authentication.
 One is username/password authentication.
 The second is Single Sign On that can be accessed if the user has a Google account.
 The SSO is achieved via the OAuth protocol.
 The site does not utilize 2FA/MFA.
 Once authentication has been achieved, the user receives a token that is used to authenticate each request to the site's API.

 ### What APIs does the Android app require access to?
-The DRIVER Android app needs access to the camera API.
+The DRIVER2.0 Android, iOS app needs access to the camera API.